Watermark-based Attribution of AI-Generated Content: Selecting Watermarks for Users

 \subsection{Formulating a Watermark Selection Problem}

 Intuitively, if two users have similar watermarks, then it is hard to distinguish between them for the attribution.
 An extreme example is that two users have the same watermark, making it impossible to attribute either of them.
 In fact, our theoretical analysis in Section~\ref{bounds} shows that attribution performance is better if the maximum pairwise bitwise accuracy between the users' watermarks is smaller.
 Thus, to enhance attribution, we aim to select watermarks for the $s$ users to minimize their maximum pairwise bitwise accuracy.
-Formally, we formulate watermark selection as the following optimization problem:

-where $BA$ stands for bitwise accuracy between two watermarks.
+Formally, we formulate watermark selection as the following optimization problem: $\min_{w_1,w_2,\cdots,w_s} \max_{i,j\in \{1,2,\cdots,s\}, i\neq j} BA(w_i, w_j)$, where $BA$ stands for bitwise accuracy between two watermarks.
 This optimization problem jointly optimizes the $s$ watermarks simultaneously.
 As a result, it is very challenging to solve the optimization problem because the GenAI service provider does not know the number of registered users (i.e., $s$) in advance.
 In practice, users register in the GenAI service at very different times.
 To address the challenge, we select a watermark for a user at the time of his/her registration in the GenAI service.
 For the first user $U_1$, we select a watermark uniformly at random.
 Suppose we have selected watermarks for $s-1$ users.
 Then, the $s$th user registers and we aim to select a watermark $w_s$ whose maximum bitwise accuracy with the existing $s-1$ watermarks is minimized.
 Formally, we formulate a \emph{watermark selection problem} as follows: